Functional model

 Electronics - High-performance ESP32 microcontroller

 Hidden in the base of the functional model is the powerful control electronics that processes the sensor signals and also controls the LED tubes.
-The heart is an ESP32 dual-core 32-bit microcontroller that is programmed in C++ and produces impressive LED effects at up to 120 FPS.
-The radar sensors are connected via Ethernet through a CISCO switch.
+The centerpiece is an ESP32 dual-core 32-bit microcontroller that is programmed in C++ and produces impressive LED effects at up to 120 FPS.
+The radar sensors are connected via a CISCO switch over Ethernet.

-Mechanics - Two-stage suspension for defined center position
+Mechanics - Two-stage suspension for a defined center position

-A plain bearing from Igus enables smooth movement of the sensor in the Z direction and reliably prevents twisting around its own axis.
+An Igus plain bearing enables smooth movement of the sensor in the Z direction and reliably prevents rotation about its own axis.

-The thoughtful combination of two tension springs holds the sensor precisely in the center position.
-One spring carries almost the entire self-weight of the sensor, while the second spring catches the remaining weight force only from the center position onward by its preload.
-In this way, despite bearing friction and manufacturing tolerances, an exactly defined middle rest position is achieved.
+The well-thought-out combination of two tension springs keeps the sensor precisely in the center position.
+One spring carries nearly the entire self-weight of the sensor, while the second spring catches the remaining weight force only beyond the center position due to its preloading.
+In this way, an exactly defined central rest position is achieved despite bearing friction and manufacturing tolerances.

 Electronics - LED tube with integrated cooling system

-In two acrylic tubes of the functional model, a total of 3,000 LEDs of the WS2812 ECO type were installed for displaying measured values and light effects.
-The energy-efficient LEDs are connected in a daisy-chain, allowing all RGB LEDs to be driven in groups with only a few data lines from a single ESP32 microcontroller.
+A total of 3,000 LEDs of the type WS2812 ECO were installed in two acrylic tubes of the functional model for displaying measurements and light effects.
+The energy-efficient LEDs are wired in series in a daisy chain, which makes it possible to control all RGB LEDs grouped together with only a few data lines from a single ESP32 microcontroller.

 A cooling system with high-quality Noctua PC fans generates a constant airflow inside the tubes and the base.
 This reliably cools the power supplies and LEDs, ensuring long-lasting performance.